JacobAgerbo/blueMAGIC/01_Bioinformatic/README.md

 This will be based in two steps.
 Running tax classification with *KRAKEN* and running post-hoc script to seperate reads.

 **Classification of reads with KRAKEN**
-Remember that you can run SLURM script above, just change in commandline alias `CMD="scripts/removeEUK.sh $file"`.
+*Remember that you can run SLURM script above, just change in commandline alias to* `CMD="scripts/removeEUK.sh $file"`.

 ```{bash}
 #Below is an example for running one sample.